dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

 - economics, stocks & commodities - how do fluxuating currency values affect investment decisions
   - already complicated enough b4 taking into account how fluctuating currencies affect portfolio/demand
   - other tweets that i can turn into 3,000 word articles?

 - how do 'anaphorized' and 'cataphorized' grammatical structures
   - affect language and the development of the brain?
   - what subtle differences are caused by languages that have cataphoric inflexion of grammer
     - versus those who have pronouncedly less.
   - by cataphoric inflexion, i mean your brain constantly has to think a little ahead
     - if i'm asking a question "how do[es] ... "
-      - i have to subconsciously think about the subject before rendering the verb.
+      - i have to subconsciously think about the subject before rendering the ve
         - does the verb need to be inflected plural or singular?
         - it depends on the subject of course
       - i only have thought about this because of subtle neurological symptoms